codelit-io/codelit-demo-app/docs/HOC.md

 # HOC

+- Higher Order Components wrap your component and provide it with extra functionality as props
+- Props passed to wrapped component can be functions or objects
+- Great for shared functionality across the codebase

 * `withRouter(wrappedComponent)` Provider router props
 * `withStyles(stylesObject)(wrappedComponent)`  Provider classes prop to wrappedComponent from styles object.
 This is specific to Material UI and similar to styled-components
 * `withFirebase(wrappedComponent)` Provides firebase props